Seirdy/seirdy.one/content/posts/website-best-practices.md

 ### SVG images

 I only recommend using SVG in images; avoid using them in embeds, objects, or directly in the body.
 Remember that users may save images, and open them in a non-browser image viewer with reduced SVG compatibility.
 To maintain maximum compatibility, stick a the subset of the [secure static processing mode](https://www.w3.org/TR/SVG/conform.html#secure-static-mode) of [SVG Static](https://www.w3.org/TR/SVG11/feature#SVG-static).
-Specifically, the subset that appears in the [SVG Tiny Portable<wbr>/Secure (<abbr title="Portable/Secure">PS</abbr>) spec](https://datatracker.ietf.org/doc/draft-svg-tiny-ps-abrotman/).
+Specifically, the subset that appears in the [SVG Tiny Portable<wbr />/Secure (<abbr title="Portable/Secure">PS</abbr>) spec](https://datatracker.ietf.org/doc/draft-svg-tiny-ps-abrotman/).
 SVG Tiny PS is a subset of [SVG Tiny&nbsp;1.2](https://www.w3.org/TR/SVGTiny12/intro.html), which is a supported export format in most vector drawing programs.
 Ignore the elements specifically required for SVG Tiny PS; your image can be a standard SVG that only utilizes a tiny subset of the full SVG spec.

 This advice might seem daunting, but it’s usually easy to use existing tools to generate an SVG Tiny file and manually edit it to support the SVG secure static mode.
 SVGs that conform to this subset should be compatible with Qt5's SVG implemen&shy;tation, librsvg (used by Wikipedia and GNOME), and most operating systems' icon renderers.